KILTprotocol/docs/docs/sdk/1-workshop/04-claimer/index.md

     ├─ createPresentation.js # creates a presentation for verifiers
     ├─ generateKeypairs.js # create keypairs for the light DID
-    ├─ generateLightDid.js # create the light DID for the claimer └─ generateRequest.js # create request for attestation that send to the attester
+    ├─ generateLightDid.js # create the light DID for the claimer └─ generateRequest.js # create the request for attestation that is sent to the attester
 ```